-MSM (methylsulfonylmethane) > > These supplements can be quite effective in reducing pain and symptoms for > arthritic dogs.
-They can also be used in conjunction with any of the > pharmaceutical medications effective in controlling arthritis pain. > > There are also injectable chondroprotective agents (drugs which help protect the > cartilage within the arthritic joint) that can be used to control the joint > changes and pain associated with arthritis.
-Adequan® is an example. > > Using Complimentary Alternative Therapies > > Acupuncture and massage are alternative therapies that are often effective in > controlling the pain associated with arthritis.
-Both can be performed in > conjunction with conventional methods. > > Stem Cell Therapy > > Stem cell therapy is a promising new treatment option for canine joint problems. > While it is still in its experimental phase, this therapy may be a treatment > option for your arthritic dog.
-Speak with your veterinarian to see stem cell > therapy is available in your area. > > In cases where conventional and alternative methods of medical management are > not effective, surgical intervention may be considered.
-The type of surgery > needed will depend on the joint involved, the dog's size and activity level, and > more.
-Potential surgical options include: > > - Total joint replacement > - Removal of the femoral head (the part of the thigh bone that fits into the hip > socket) > - Arthrodesis (fusing damaged joints) > > In some cases, reconstructive surgeries that correct congenital abnormalities > and stabilize the joint may be recommended, but these are most effective in > younger dogs before too much arthritis has set in. > > Arthritis is a painful condition for all affected dogs.
-Treatment options > concentrate on relieving the pain and promoting increased mobility and strength. > In most cases, using two or more of the treatment options simultaneously results > in more pain control with less risk of side effects.
+- MSM (methylsulfonylmethane)

+These supplements can be quite helpful in reducing pain and other symptoms like stiffness for arthritic dogs, particularly when used in conjunction with any of the pharmaceutical medications that control arthritis pain.

+There are also injectable chondroprotective agents (substances which help protect the cartilage within the arthritic joint) that can be used to control the joint changes and pain associated with arthritis.
+Adequan® is an example.

+Using Complimentary Alternative Therapies

+Acupuncture and massage are alternative therapies that are often effective in improving the pain associated with arthritis.
+Both can be performed in conjunction with conventional methods.

+Stem Cell Therapy

+Stem cell therapy is a promising new treatment option for canine joint problems.
+While it is still in its experimental phase, this therapy may be a treatment option for your arthritic dog.
+Speak with your veterinarian to see stem cell therapy is available in your area.

+In cases where conventional and alternative methods of medical management are not effective, surgical intervention may be considered.
+The type of surgery needed will depend on the joint involved, the dog's size and activity level, and more.
+Potential surgical options include:

+- Total joint replacement

+- Removal of the femoral head (the part of the thigh bone that fits into the hip socket)

+- Arthrodesis (fusing damaged joints)

+In some cases, reconstructive surgeries that correct congenital abnormalities and stabilize the joint may be recommended, but these are most effective in younger dogs before too much arthritis has set in.

+Arthritis is a painful condition for all affected dogs.
+Treatment options concentrate on relieving the pain and promoting increased mobility and strength.
+In most cases, using two or more of the treatment options simultaneously results in more pain control with less risk of side effects.